OctopusDeploy/blog/blog/2021-07/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 ## Import an existing project

-The Export/Import feature can export one or more projects into a zip file which can then be import into other spaces.
+The Export/Import feature can export one or more projects into a zip file which can then be imported into other spaces.
 The target space can be in a different Octopus Server instance, and they can even be moved between self-hosted and Octopus Cloud instances.

 :::hint
 If you haven't upgraded to Octopus Deploy 2021.1 now is a great time to do so to use the Export/Import Project features